 Community Solar is a different approach to developing solar energy.
-Instead of putting solar on your own home (which requires home ownership, the right sunny location and a fairly large upfront investment), Community Solar lets many people come together to build one larger solar array.
+Instead of putting solar on your home (which requires home ownership, the right sunny location, and a relatively large upfront investment), Community Solar lets many people come together to build one more extensive solar array.
 Tanner Electric has built a Community Solar project on behalf of our members.
 We chose a location that is a good fit for solar.
-The panels are in a sunny location, visible to the public and on property owned by Tanner Electric.
-Participants benefit through economies of scale, better siting and the opportunity to take part at a much lower entry cost level.
-Instead of paying many thousands of dollars for your own solar electric system, Tanner Electric members can get financial benefits and support solar in our community for as little as a one-time payment of $230.
+The panels are in a sunny location, visible to the public, and on property owned by Tanner Electric.
+Participants benefit through economies of scale, better siting and the opportunity to take part at a much lower entry-cost level.
+Instead of paying thousands of dollars for a solar electric system, Tanner Electric members had the opportunity to participate in our TEC community solar program and invested in solar shares in 2016..

 Yes.
 Tanner Electric members are adding solar power each year.
 Despite being as far north as we are, our area receives greater solar exposure than Germany, the world’s leader in solar energy.

 All Tanner Electric members with a metered account can participate.
 Whether you are a business, nonprofit group, or household (rented or owned); living in a single family home, apartment or condo-you qualify to participate, with the exception of those members that are already or will be receiving Washington state financial incentives for their own solar installation.

 That’s right!
 One of the many benefits of Tanner Electric’s Community Solar program is that anyone who is an active member is eligible to purchase “solar units” which equal a portion of the project.